-While a portable generator is useful for people who rarely require backup electricity, it can’t usually power an entire residential or commercial property.
-Portable generators need regular refills and won’t work in your absence, but they’re a cost-effective short-term fix for a small power outage.
-On the other hand, the standby generator is more of an investment.
-It offers full protection and a return on your investment in the long run and protects you against losses.
+While a portable generator is useful for people who rarely require backup electricity, it can’t provide power for an entire residential or commercial property.
+Portable backup generators typically need regular refills and won’t power your entire house in your absence, but they’re a cost-effective short-term fix for a small outage.
+Unlike portable generators, the standby generator is more of an investment.
+It offers complete protection, a return on your investment in the long run, and protects you against losses.

 How Does a Standby Generator Work?

-A stationary generator is permanently installed on your property, usually with its own weatherproof covering.
-They tend to run on propane or natural gas.
+A stationary standby generator is permanently installed on your property, usually with its own weatherproof covering.
 Once you’ve had one installed, it usually lasts for around 30 years — although it does require regular maintenance.
+They tend to run on gas, propane or natural gas.

-Generac standby generators turn on automatically, usually within 30 seconds of a power outage.
+Generac standby generators turn on automatically, usually within 30 seconds of an outage.
 This means the transition is almost seamless, which can prevent lost income if you’re running a business.
-If you do any work from home or you’re studying, this type of generator can give you peace of mind that you have constant access to electricity.
+If you work or attend school from home, this standby generator can give you peace of mind that you have constant access to electricity.

-Stationary generators are especially useful for when you’re on vacation, as they will automatically turn on, and have the ability to alert you or your generator provider of possible issues 24/7.
-All your perishables would go to waste if you had a portable generator because it wouldn’t switch on your absence in case of an emergency.
-Upon resale of your property, you can expect a 75%-100% ROI with a standby emergency power unit.
+Stationary standby generators are handy when you’re on vacation, as the automatic transfer switch is self-acting and can alert you or your generator provider of issues 24/7.
+All your perishables would go to waste if you had a portable backup generator because it wouldn’t switch on in your absence.
+Upon resale of your property, you can expect a 75%-100% ROI with an emergency standby generator.

 How Does a Portable Generator Work?

-Portable generators tend to run on gasoline, making them less eco-friendly than their permanently fixed counterparts.
-They usually produce less power and make more noise than a stationary generator, but they’re a lower upfront cost.
-A portable model requires careful storage, and you have to bring it outside when it’s needed.
-You’ll need to protect it from the rain with a canopy or cover.
+Portable generators tend to run on gas, propane, a natural gas line, or diesel fuel, making them less eco-friendly than stationary standby generators.
+Portable generators produce less power and make more noise than standby generators, but they’re a lower upfront cost.
+A portable generator requires careful storage, and you must bring it outside when needed.
+You’ll need a canopy or cover to protect it from the rain.

-Once you’ve switched it on, you may need to choose what you use it for.
+Once you’ve turned on your generator with the transfer switch, you’ll need to choose what you use it for.
 It’s unlikely it’ll be able to power everything in your home or business.
-To keep it operating, you’ll need to have a significant amount of fuel stored.
+To keep your portable generator operating, you must store a significant amount of fuel.

 Installation

-• Portable: These generators are usually heavy, and they’re almost always fueled by gasoline.
-When you need to use it, you’ll have to take it out of storage and set it up.
-It’s easy to install — just assemble it, fill it up with fuel and switch it on.
+• Portable: These generators are usually heavy, and they’re almost always fueled by gasoline, propane, or diesel fuel.
+You’ll have to take it out of storage and set it up when you need to use it.
+It’s easy to install — just assemble it, fill it up with fuel and turn the transfer switch on.
 You can’t use it indoors, and you’ll need to cover it in case of rain.

-• Standby: A stationary generator needs to be installed by a professional.
+• Standby: A stationary standby generator needs to be installed by a professional.
 In most cases, you might also require a plumber to fit it so it’s hooked up to your fuel source.
-Once the job is complete, an inspector will need to check that it’s installed safely.
-When it comes to using it, you don’t need to do anything; it should switch on automatically.
+Once the job is complete, an inspector must ensure it’s installed safely.
+You don’t need to do anything; it should switch on automatically.

 Monitoring

-• Portable: You need to be present to make use of a portable generator.
-So, if you go on vacation and there’s a power outage, all perishables will spoil, the sump pump may fail and your home’s security may be compromised.
+• Portable: You need to be present to use a portable generator.
+So, if you go on vacation and there’s a power outage, all perishables will spoil, the sump pump may fail, and your home’s security may be compromised.

 • Standby: These generators turn on automatically when they detect a drop in power.
-They’re connected to a reliable energy source, also Generac generators have the ability to be monitored 24/7 by WIFI or cellular LTE monitoring options, so that you can rely on them during an extended power outage, and you won’t need to store fuel.
+They’re connected to a reliable energy source.
+Also, Generac generators can be monitored 24/7 by WIFI or cellular LTE monitoring options so that you can rely on them during an extended power outage, and you won’t need to store fuel.

 Power

-• Portable: The amount of power you get from a portable emergency power source depends on the size of the unit you choose.
+• Portable: The amount of power you get from portable generators depends on the unit size you choose.
 You may be able to get one large enough to power kitchen appliances, but you might need to turn off the lights.

-• Standby: Standby generators also come in a range of sizes, but they can usually power much more than a portable one.
+• Standby: Standby generators also come in various sizes, but they can usually power much more than a portable one.

 Noise

-• Portable: Portable generators can be very noisy — generally more than standby models.
+• Portable: Portable generators can be very noisy — generally more than standby generators.

-• Standby: A standby generator usually runs tests once a week for a short amount of time, so you’ll be able to hear it at home then.
+• Standby: A standby generator usually runs tests once a week for a short amount of time.
 They’re generally quieter than portable generators.

 Maintenance

-• Portable: As long as you make sure the fuel tank is empty each time you return it to its storage place, it still needs regular maintenance to ensure fluids and fuel are in good condition.
+• Portable: Even though you will be sure the fuel tank is empty each time you return it to its storage place, it still needs regular maintenance to ensure fluids and fuel are in good condition.

 • Standby: Most stationary generators give you some kind of signal when they require maintenance, but you should also get them routinely checked once a year.